f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab2.rst

 #.
 In the upper right click on "Edit Configuration"

 #.
-Under "Default Origin Servers" click on "..." under the Actions column for your original Origin Pool (frontend-public) and select "Edit"
+Under "Origins" click on *the pencil icon* under the Actions column for your original Origin Pool (frontend-public) to edit

 #.
-Select your "frontend-private" pool.
+Select your "frontend-private" pool to replace the "frontend-public" pool

 #.
 Click on "Apply"
 #.
 Click on "Save and Exit"